Felbertauern Tunnel (Special Toll)

 Is the Felbertauern Tunnel open again?

-Yes, both the Felbertauern Road and the Felbertauern Tunnel are generally open to traffic around the clock all year round.
+Yes, both the Felbertauern Road and the Felbertauern Tunnel are generally open all year round, 24 hours a day for traffic.

 Is the Felbertauern Road subject to a route toll?

-Yes, the Felbertauern Tunnel is subject to a route-specific toll.
-In order to use the Felbertauern Tunnel, a separate route toll must be paid.
+Yes, the Felbertauern Tunnel is subject to a route toll.
+A separate route toll must be paid in order to use the tunnel.

-The Felbertauern Tunnel was only closed for a few days in February 2022 due to heavy snowfall and the associated risk of avalanches.
-In the meantime, the tunnel is – depending on the prevailing local weather conditions – once again open to regular traffic.
+The Felbertauern Tunnel was only closed in February 2022 for a few days due to heavy snowfall and the associated avalanche risk.
+Since then, depending on local weather conditions, the tunnel has been open for regular traffic again.

-The Felbertauern Pass is located at an elevation of 2,481 metres (2.4 km).
+The Felbertauern Pass is located at an elevation of 2,481 meters (2.4 km).

-Is the 108 in Austria subject to tolls?
+Is the B108 in Austria subject to toll?

-No, the B 108 is toll-free, meaning that no vignette is required for this country road.
-However, as the Felbertauern Tunnel is located on the B 108 (Felbertauern Road), at least the tunnel section is subject to a route-specific toll.
-A route toll must therefore be paid to use the Felbertauern Tunnel.
+No, the B108 is toll-free, meaning no vignette is required for this federal road.
+However, since the Felbertauern Tunnel is located on the B108 (Felbertauern Road), at least the tunnel section is subject to a route toll.
+Therefore, a route toll must be paid to use the Felbertauern Tunnel.

 Michelle Albrecht